 This course consists of:

-(b.) submit for assessment a thesis of not more than 100,000 words on the program of research which meets the requirements of the examiners.
-Submission of the thesis based on or partially based on conjointly published or unpublished work may be permitted.
+2. submit for assessment a thesis of not more than 80,000 words on the program of research which meets the requirements of the examiners.
+Submission of a thesis including published worksthesis including published works (https://www.monash.edu/graduate-research/supervisors-and-examiners/examiners/publication) may be permitted.

-In certain disciplines in the faculty, creative work or performance or a written critical commentary may also form part of the thesis assessment.
+In certain disciplines in the faculty, a creative work or performance and a written critical commentary may also form part of the thesis assessment.